-So these people resorted to making crafts and what began as a small group, today is a beautiful community with gardens, traditional accommodation facilities, exceptional guided tours, and a restaurant.
+So these people resorted to making crafts and what began as a small group.
+Today is a beautiful community with gardens, traditional accommodation facilities, exceptional guided tours and a restaurant.
 In fact, to enjoy this village to the fullest, you could spend a night in a real African hut, before getting to bed, sitting at the fire, and listening to stories about this place from the elders is unforgettable.
-Village Tours in Uganda

 Their stay in the forest never destroyed the forest since even their shelters were eco-friendly.
 They entirely depended on the forest for shelter, food, firewood, and fruits among others.

-The Batwa lived in Mgahinga and Bwindi Impenetrable National Parks, these parks are homes to the remaining endangered Mountain Gorillas.
-Around 1991, the lives of the Batwa totally changed when these parks were permanently established to protect the Rain forest and wildlife especially the Mountain Gorillas hence by 1992 all people living in these National Parks were evicted and were not given any compensation either in form of money or land from the Government.
+The Batwa lived in Mgahinga and Bwindi Impenetrable National Parks.
+These parks are homes to the remaining endangered Mountain Gorillas.
+Around 1991, the lives of the Batwa totally changed when these parks were permanently established to protect the Rain forest and wildlife.
+Especially the Mountain Gorillas hence by 1992 all people living in these National Parks were evicted.
+And were not given any compensation either in form of money or land from the Government.

 Tourists while at Entanda can engage in activities such as traditional dances, hunting, walks through forests, banana and coffee plantations, fruit harvesting, food preparation and cooking, and lessons about the traditionally made musical instruments.

-During the village tour, visitors should always keep in mind that by visiting they are giving back to the people, they can also visit a primary school in this village and see how the children get an education.
-All proceeds from the visit go towards improving the health sector of this area and provide income to those that can’t mine salt to earn a living especially the elderly.
+During the village tour, visitors should always keep in mind that by visiting they are giving back to the people.
+They can also visit a primary school in this village and see how the children get an education.
+All proceeds from the visit go towards improving the health sector of this area.
+And provide income to those that can’t mine salt to earn a living especially the elderly.

 Nshenyi Village exposes visitors to the Ankole culture and traditions.
-This cultural village is situated on a farm at the edge of the Ntungamo district in Kitwe Town.
+This cultural village situated on a farm at the edge of the Ntungamo district in Kitwe Town.
 It is an hour’s drive if someone is coming from Mbarara town and takes only 30minutes to drive to this village from Ntungamo Town.

-Rubuguri Village is situated at the edges of Bwindi Impenetrable NP a natural habitat to the world’s remaining endangered Mountain Gorillas.
+Rubuguri Village situated at the edges of Bwindi Impenetrable NP a natural habitat to the world’s remaining endangered Mountain Gorillas.
 So it is very easy for the tourist to track Gorillas and wrap up the trip with a walk in the Village of Rubuguri.

-Rubuguri village is a small isolated village with friendly inhabitants and can be accessed by a rustic road along the steep hillsides.
+Rubuguri village a small isolated village with friendly inhabitants and accessed by a rustic road along the steep hillsides.
 While here, you can engage in a village walk through small homesteads, where you are able to meet the locals and enjoy their day to day way of life in this area.

 Tourists can visit the local schools in the area, and also have a remarkable time watching people perform the Kikiga dance and sing amazing joyful traditional songs.

-Apart from sightseeing, a tour to a Karamojong community is defined as a participatory experience, because the tourist gets an opportunity to engage with the locals and learn more about their culture.
+Apart from sightseeing, a tour to a Karamojong community is defined as a participatory experience.
+Because the tourist gets an opportunity to engage with the locals and learn more about their culture.
 One can also plan to have an overnight stay in a traditional hut.